CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

 “SDS §8 specifies polymer laminate gloves (nitrile for incidental contact).
-H315 (skin irritation Cat 2) at SDS §2 and direct overhead spray exposure warrant gloves for the full application duration.”
+H315 (skin irritation Cat 2) at SDS §2 is the driving code; the current PPE escalation table reserves required tier for H314 (corrosion) or H317 (sensitizer), neither of which is present here, so recommended is the correct tier.”

 — 3M